-Trees can be very long-lived and often contribute to the sense of character and identity of an area.
-They can also reduce the impact of an increasingly urbanised environment, by storing and filtering stormwater, reducing the heat island effect resulting in lower temperatures, filtering of airborne pollutants thereby creating cleaner air, providing habitat for local fauna and contributing to the psychological well-being of the community.
+Canopy trees can be very long-lived and contribute to the sense of character and identity of Glen Eira.
+Retention of canopy trees ensures that they continue to grow and mature increase the overall canopy cover of our urban forest.
+This benefits the community helping to reduce the impact of an increasingly urbanised environment, by storing and filtering stormwater, reducing the heat island effect and aiding in mitigating the impacts of climatic change, filtering of airborne pollutants thereby ensuring cleaner air, providing habitat for local fauna and contributing to the psychological well-being of the community.